 The woman should be informed that her risk of perinatal transmission of HIV-1 with a persistently undetectable HIV-1 RNA level is low, probably 2% or less, even with vaginal delivery.
-No information is currently available on which to determine whether performing a scheduled cesarean delivery will lower her risk further.
+Current information suggests that performing a scheduled cesarean delivery will not lower her risk further.
 Cesarean delivery has an increased risk of complications for the woman compared with vaginal delivery, and these risks must be balanced against the uncertain benefit of cesarean delivery in this case.

-Scheduled cesarean delivery has been beneficial for women either receiving no antiretroviral therapy or receiving ZDV monotherapy, with rates of transmission of HIV-1 of approximately 1%-2% [158, 159].
+Scheduled cesarean delivery has been beneficial for women either receiving no antiretroviral therapy or receiving ZDV monotherapy, with rates of transmission of HIV-1 of approximately 1%-2% [165, 166].
 Maternal HIV-1 RNA levels were not evaluated in these studies.
-Similar rates of transmission have been reported among women receiving antiretroviral therapy, with HIV-1 RNA levels undetectable near delivery [92, 93, 164].
-No data are available evaluating transmission rates by mode of delivery among women with undetectable HIV-1 RNA levels.
-Although a benefit of cesarean delivery in reducing transmission may be present, it would be of small magnitude given the low risk of transmission with vaginal delivery among women with HIV-1 RNA levels <1,000 copies/mL who are receiving maternal antiretroviral therapy.
-Any benefit must be weighed against the known increased risks to the woman with cesarean section compared with vaginal delivery, i.e., a severalfold increased risk of postpartum infections, including uterine infections and pneumonia, anesthesia risks, and surgical complications.
-However, given no data to indicate lack of benefit, if a woman chooses a scheduled cesarean delivery, her decision should be respected and cesarean delivery scheduled.
+Similar rates of transmission have been reported among women receiving antiretroviral therapy, with HIV-1 RNA levels undetectable near delivery [92, 93, 203].
+Limited and conflicting data are available evaluating transmission rates by mode of delivery among women with undetectable HIV-1 RNA levels on ZDV or other antiretroviral therapy [66, 104, 125, 170].
+Although a benefit of cesarean delivery in reducing transmission may be present, it would be of small magnitude given the low risk of transmission with vaginal delivery among women with HIV-1 RNA levels < 1,000 copies/mL who are receiving maternal antiretroviral therapy.
+Any benefit must be weighed against the known increased risks to the woman with cesarean delivery compared with vaginal delivery (i.e., a severalfold increased risk of postpartum infections, including uterine infections and pneumonia; anesthesia risks; and surgical complications).
+However, given limited data to indicate lack of benefit, if a woman chooses a scheduled cesarean delivery, her decision should be respected and cesarean delivery scheduled.

-If vaginal delivery is chosen, the duration of ruptured membranes should be minimized because the transmission rate has been shown to increase with longer duration of membrane rupture among predominantly untreated women [161, 188, 189] and among ZDV-treated women in some [9, 93] but not all studies [92, 163].
-Fetal scalp electrodes and operative delivery with forceps or the vacuum extractor may increase the risk of transmission and should be avoided [190, 191].
-Intravenous ZDV should be given during labor, and maternal drugs should be continued on schedule as much as possible to provide maximal effect and minimize the chance of development of viral resistance, and the infant should be treated with ZDV for 6 weeks after birth.
+If vaginal delivery is chosen, the duration of ruptured membranes should be minimized because the transmission rate has been shown to increase with longer duration of membrane rupture among predominantly untreated women [196-198] and among ZDV-treated women in some [9, 93] but not all studies [92, 199].
+Fetal scalp electrodes and operative delivery with forceps or the vacuum extractor may increase the risk of transmission and should be avoided [200, 201].
+Intravenous ZDV should be given during labor, and other maternal antiretroviral drugs should be continued on schedule as much as possible to provide maximal effect and minimize the chance of development of viral resistance; the infant should be treated with ZDV for 6 weeks after birth.